-Regina (she/her) is the Associate Producer for Notes from America with Kai Wright.
+Regina (she/her) is a Producer 1 for Notes from America with Kai Wright.

 Regina began her radio career as an intern for The Brian Lehrer Show.
 She was then asked to continue as an assistant producer for the show before transitioning to the United States of Anxiety, which became Notes from America.
 She assists in pitching, booking, and prepping the conversations featured on the show.
 She has also become a featured presence in the show's opening montage as well as in other elements of the show.